Drafting Sales Contracts in Northern Cyprus

 - Language Requirements (2022 Law)

-- Why a Bilingual Contract Is Necessary
+- Why a Bilingual Agreement Is Necessary?

 - Legal Validity of Versions

-- Mandatory Contract Clauses
+- Mandatory Clauses of the Agreement

-Language Requirements and Legal Changes
+Language Requirements and Legislative Changes

-Why We Recommend a Bilingual Contract
+Why We Recommend a Bilingual Agreement

 - Transparency: The client personally reads and understands each clause they sign, without relying on oral translation.